-1.1 Purpose and Scope
+1.1.
+Purpose and Scope

-- NISTIR 8286C brings the elements from preceding documents together to help inform decisions - by leaders throughout the enterprise.
-Those decisions include intentional steps to capitalize on - opportunities and proactive steps to avoid harmful surprises that might derail those opportunities. - 338 Managers at all enterprise levels depend on senior leaders to define the mission and objectives - for the enterprise, and those senior leaders depend on the risk practitioners to take appropriate - actions and to report those actions in a consistent and timely manner. - The NISTIR 8286 series has focused heavily on the use of risk registers to record and share - information within and among hierarchical levels.
-The authors have worked to make it clear that - 343 the goal of risk management is not simply to maintain lists of risks but to support effective - decision-making at each of those levels.
-The CSRR is one of many tools to help managers and - leaders continually monitor activities, evaluate available options (both to exploit opportunities - and to mitigate potential harms), and adjust actions in such a way as to ensure mission success. - NISTIR 8286C describes the integration of the various CSRM activities, as recorded in the - 348 CSRRs, to contribute to a prioritized profile of the enterprise's risk.
-As with other risk elements, - 349 the maintenance of an enterprise risk profile (ERP) itself is not a goal but rather another tool for - 350 helping senior leaders and enterprise executives chart and maintain a course for achieving - 351 mission success. - 352 In support of transforming lists of risks and actions into a prioritized ERP, NISTIR 8286C - describes four key ERM activities: - Aggregation of CSRM data from throughout the enterprise to create a composite CSRM understanding - 2.
-Integration of data regarding key cyber risks that should be included in overarching enterprise-level risk artifacts, such as the ERR and ERP - 358 3.
-Adjustments to risk direction (including risk limits and risk treatment options) within governance system components to optimize enterprise CSRM results - 4.
-Monitoring and reporting at various hierarchical levels to maintain situational awareness regarding changes to the risk landscape and CSRM outcomes - These activities are part of an ongoing cycle.
-As adjustments are made to the ERM direction and - activities, the results are reported to keep stakeholders informed and improve subsequent risk - assessments.
-Because cybersecurity risk is only one of the dozens of risk types in the enterprise - risk universe, that risk understanding will itself be integrated with similar aggregate observations - of other collective risk points.
-When all of this data is collected and analyzed by those in an - 367 enterprise risk governance role, those senior leaders will be able to create or maintain a
+NISTIR 8286C brings the elements from preceding documents together to help inform decisions by leaders throughout the enterprise.
+Those decisions include intentional steps to capitalize on opportunities and proactive steps to avoid harmful surprises that might derail those opportunities.
+Managers at all enterprise levels depend on senior leaders to define the mission and objectives for the enterprise, and those senior leaders depend on risk practitioners to take appropriate actions and to report those actions in a consistent and timely manner.
+Managing cybersecurity risks (especially as part of ERM activities) can be highly beneficial.
+For example, in nongovernmental entities such management often has a positive impact on an enterprise's ability to obtain cybersecurity insurance coverage, possibly reducing premiums or raising the coverage threshold.

+This NISTIR series has focused heavily on the use of risk registers to record and share information within and among hierarchical levels.
+The authors have worked to make it clear that the goal of risk management is not simply to maintain lists of risks but to support effective decision-making at each of those levels.
+The CSRR is one of many tools to help managers and leaders continually monitor activities, evaluate available options (both to exploit opportunities and to mitigate potential harms), and adjust actions in such a way as to ensure mission success.
+NISTIR 8286C describes the integration of the various CSRM activities, as described within the CSRRs, to contribute to a prioritized profile of the enterprise's risk.
+As with other risk elements, the maintenance of an enterprise risk profile (ERP) itself is not a goal but simply another tool for helping senior leaders and enterprise executives chart and maintain a course for achieving mission success.

+In support of transforming lists of risks and actions into a prioritized ERP, NISTIR 8286C describes four key ERM activities:

+- 1. Aggregation of CSRM data from throughout the enterprise to create a composite CSRM understanding; - 2.
+Integration of data regarding key cyber risks that should be included in overarching enterprise-level risk artifacts, such as the ERR and ERP; - 3.
+Adjustments to risk direction (including risk limits and risk treatment options) within governance system components to optimize enterprise CSRM results; and - 4.
+Monitoring and reporting at various hierarchical levels to maintain situational awareness regarding changes to the risk landscape and CSRM outcomes.